artela-network/artela-docs/docs/develop/node/full-node-setup/index.md

 # Setup a Full Node

-This document provides an introduction to joining the Artela testnet as a full node.
+This document provides an introduction to joining the Artela Testnet as a full node.

 ## 1. Prepare Artelad